Tattoo Removal

 Surgical excision, Dermabrasion, Laser removal

-Surgical excision is best performed for a small tattoo on loose skin however always leaves a scar.
+Surgical excision is best performed for a small tattoo on loose skin; however, it always leaves a scar.

 Call us on free phone 1300 002 006 if you are outside Sydney or 9561 0222 if you’re in the Sydney area